franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu6.png' width='200'>

-As you can see, the last entry from the list above, `hammerspoon = 'Hammerspoon'`, doesn't show in the actual menu; that only happens if the integration of Hammerspoon's menu into EnhancedSpaces' is enabled - see directly below.
+As you can see, the last entry from the list above, `hammerspoon = 'Hammerspoon' isn't visible in the menu; that only happens if the integration of Hammerspoon's menu into EnhancedSpaces' is enabled; find out directly below how to do that.

 ### Including Hammerspoon's Menu in EnhancedSpaces'
 For including Hammerspoon's menu in EnhancedSpaces', add the following to your `init.lua`: